 Yup, app store optimization is a never-ending challenge.
 In today’s hyper-competitive market, the majority of all new apps are launched in both the Google Play Store and the Apple App Store – complicating the ASO game within each market.
 Although users can find and download most (new) apps in either store, each one operates as a very different ecosystem.
 An app’s success in either environment depends upon knowing the main differences in each market’s algorithms.
 Understanding these differences will give you the needed leverage to optimize your ASO strategy and yield ideal search results.

 What is an app’s metadata?

-An app’s metadata is crucial to ASO.
+An app’s metadata provides much greater visibility into how applications are performing, behaving and being used across the network.
 This information, the keywords, age range, contacts, etc., are entered in the iTunes Connect page and into the Google Play Store and subsequently indexed for ranking purposes.
 In fact, the App Store ranks much faster than the Google Play Store.
 Herein lies a common mistake regarding ASO best practices: because indexing is faster in one store does not mean that you shouldn’t optimize content and metadata in the other.

 App’s main ranking factors and the differences between the two stores

 The main ASO ranking factors for both stores are:

 - App name/title